bitcraze/crazyflie-lib-python/docs/user-guides/sbs_motion_commander.md

 If you run the python script, you will see the Crazyflie connect and immediately take off.
 After flying for 3 seconds it will land again.

-The reason for the Crazyflie immediately taking off is that the motion commander is initialized with a take off function.
-This take off function that will start sending position setpoints to the Crazyflie.
+The reason for the Crazyflie immediately taking off is that the Motion commander is initialized with a takeoff that starts sending position setpoints to the Crazyflie.
 Once the script goes out of the instance, the motion commander instance will close with a land function.

 ### Changing the height